kugg/jerkeby/content/posts/Risk-aware-applications.md

 Each application is too small to make its own risk decisions in a microservice architecture.
 Therefore, a centralised function called a `Risk API` trigger actions and a `SIEM` solution trigger alerts.

 ## Generic risks
-The [Owasp Application Sensor](https://owasp.org/www-project-appsensor/) framework presents a few generic detection points and actions for web applications.
+The [OWASP Application Sensor](https://owasp.org/www-project-appsensor/) framework presents a few generic detection points and actions for web applications.

 ### The detection point
 In the OWASP [detection points](https://owasp.org/www-project-appsensor/#div-detection_points) list, we find a few categories of simple risk behaviours.